-Let's take a look at each of these factors to get a better idea of what Northern Vermont University Lyndon offers and if it might be a good choice for you.
+Let's take a look at these areas to get a better view of what Northern Vermont University Lyndon offers and if the school might be a good fit for you.

-About 59% of students who start at Northern Vermont University Lyndon come back for their second year of college.
+Approximately 59% of first-year, full-time undergrads who start at Northern Vermont University Lyndonreturn for the next year.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.
-Within six months of graduating, 94% of graduates receive at least one full-time job offer.
+94% of graduates from Northern Vermont University Lyndon recieve at least one full-time job offer within six months of graduating.